Top 10 Things To Do in Sibiu for the First Time Visitor

 Our top 10 places to see and things to do in Sibiu includes the very best of the historical attractions as well as a few travel tips on its main events and must-see surroundings.
 But first, leave your car behind.
 Sibiu is ultimately a destination to explore on foot.
 Take a map and discover everything at your own pace.

 The squares of the old city are hard to miss.
 They reunite most of the historical monuments from the old part of Sibiu, and they are fully-packed with cafes and restaurants making them a popular stop for tourists.

-First mentioned in 1411, the Large Square is, however, older, dating from 1366 when the third fortification belt of the city appeared.
+First mentioned in 1411, the Large Square is, however, older, dating from the mid-14th century when the third fortification belt of the city was built.
 Along centuries, the Large Square witnessed the main events of the cities, from public meetings to executions.
-Even a cage where people who disturbed the silence of the night were locked, was placed in the square from 1725 to 1757.
-The main attractions of the Large Square are Brukenthal Palace, the Blue House, the Haller House and the Roman-Catholic Church.
+The main attractions of the Large Square are Brukenthal Palace, the Blue House, the Haller House and the Catholic Church.

-In the Small Square you’ll find some of the most important attractions of Sibiu: the Council Tower, the Bridge of Lies, the Hermes House or the Fresco Hall.
+In the Small Square, you’ll find more iconic attractions: the Council Tower, the Bridge of Lies, Hermes House or the Fresco Hall.
 The buildings from this square date from the 14th to the 16th century and were mainly craftsmen shops.
 Smaller than the first two, the Huet, the Goldsmiths’ and the Arms squares complete the list.

 Visit at least one museum

 Sibiu is a top destination when it comes to museums.
 It has the oldest museum in Romania and also one of the largest open-air exhibitions in the country.
 The Brukenthal Museum, hosted in the imposing Baroque-style Brukenthal Palace, was opened to the public in 1817, making it the first museum in Romania.
 It has one of the most important art collections in the country, a real treat for art enthusiasts.